-Theventheran (Kevin) G. Govender.
+Theventheran G. Govender.
 Mr. Govender has served as a member of the Board of Directors of MNK since September 2018.
 He has served as an executive director at HCI, an investment holding company, since 1998 and was formerly HCI's Chief Financial Officer from 2001 to August 2019.
 He also serves as a director on the boards of directors of several of HCI's subsidiaries.
 We believe that Mr. Govender's qualifications to serve as a director include his financial expertise, and extensive executive and director experience.

 Michael A. Jacobson.
 Mr. Jacobson has served as a member of the Board of Directors of MNK and Montauk USA since August 2014.
 He has served as an executive director of Oceania Capital Partners, an investment holding company, since January 2012.
-He previously served in various executive positions with HCI.
+He previously served in various executive positions with HCI, and has held directorships in several HCI subsidiaries, since 2003.
 We believe that Mr. Jacobson's qualifications to serve as a director include his global executive and director leadership experience.